usnistgov/NIST-BGP-SRx/README.md

 The second version available in this repository will be version 6 which provides an overhaul of the QuaggaSRx implementation by separating path and origin validation as well as adding ASPA validation.
-Version 6 is currently only in pre-release available and once the release version 6 will be available we will add it to the master branch,
+Version 6 is currently only in pre-release available and once the release version 6 will be available we will add it to the master branch.

 ## Branching